nicolargo/glances/docs/glances.rst

     $ glances

-Note: The standalone mode is not available on Microsoft Windows (c).
-Glances will start in Web server mode on this operating system.

-Monitor local machine with the web interface (Web UI):
+Monitor local machine with the web interface (Web UI), run the following command line:

     $ glances -w

+and open a Web browser with the returned URL

 Monitor local machine and export stats to a CSV file: